 Here’s a 9-minute animated video showing what would happen in a nuclear attack on a city.

 The Ribbon Project

 Thirty-five years ago, people all over the country created fabric panels, and then attached them to each other, creating a “ribbon” that was wrapped around the Pentagon and other locations throughout the nation.
-We are repeating this successful project, although this time we will wrap the Capitol building.
-But to do this, we need everyone to step up and create their very own panels, and then join with us in D.C. on August 8, anniversary of the attack on Hiroshima.
+We are repeating this successful project, although this time we will do it virtually, due to Covid-19, or in .
+You can create cloth panels, or you can create a poster.

 Each panel or poster will depict what we hold dear to our hearts and want to protect by abolishing nuclear weapons, ending wars and preserving the environment.
 Our messages will express: “What I love and cannot bear to think of as being lost forever”